sabertazimi/awesome-notes/computerScience/network/networkBasicNotes.md

   with dest hardware address as SRC HARDWARE ADDRESS field, src hardware address as DEST HARDWARE ADDRESS field and opcode 2(reply)
-- if A and B aren't in same sub-net, they delivery ARP boardcast with third public gateway
+- if A and B aren't in same sub-net, they delivery ARP broadcast with third public gateway

 ### Packet Format